Devolved, reserved and excepted matters: England

+Established Strategic Authorities have the power to request more powers from the UK Government under section 53 of the English Devolution and Community Empowerment Act 2026.

 Scotland and Wales

 The First Minister of Scotland, John Swinney, and First Minister of Wales, Eluned Morgan, meet in Edinburgh, Scotland.

 The devolution schemes in Scotland and Wales are set up in a similar manner.
 The Parliament of the United Kingdom has granted legislative power to the Scottish Parliament and the Senedd through the Scotland Act 1998 and the Government of Wales Act 2006 respectively.
 These Acts set out the matters still dealt with by the UK Government, referred to as reserved matters.

 Anything not listed as a specific reserved matter in the Scotland Act or the Wales Act is devolved to that nation.
-The UK Parliament can still choose to legislate over devolved areas.

 The legal ability of the Scottish Parliament or Senedd to legislate (its "legislative competence") on a matter is largely determined by whether it is reserved or not.
-Additionally, the Scottish Parliament can overturn any piece of existing UK legislation and introduce legislation in areas not retained by Westminster, whilst the Welsh Assembly is only permitted to amend existing UK legislation passed by the UK Parliament in the areas devolved to Wales.
+Both parliaments can overturn any piece of existing UK legislation and introduce legislation in areas not retained by Westminster.
+Whereas prior to 2017, the former Welsh Assembly was only permitted to amend existing UK legislation passed by the UK Parliament in the areas devolved to Wales.

-The Scottish Parliament has substantially more powers than both the Welsh Parliament and Northern Ireland Assembly, with the Scottish Government being described as "one of the most powerful devolved governments in the world".
-The Scottish Parliament has the power to vary the basic rate of income tax whilst the Welsh Parliament relies only on funding by the central UK government.
+The Scottish Parliament has substantially more powers than both the Senedd and Northern Ireland Assembly, with the Scottish Government being described as "one of the most powerful devolved governments in the world".
+The Scottish Parliament has the power to set different rates and bands of income tax, whilst the Senedd may only vary rates within the current UK bands.
 Additionally, Scotland has been granted substantially more powers on international affairs and foreign engagement.
 Despite foreign affairs remaining a reserved matter to the UK parliament, the Scottish Government has been granted authority to be more directly involved in government decision making on European Union matters and relations.
 In Wales, this is not the case, with the Welsh Government having no additional power on international relations, with this right being retained by the Secretary of State for Wales in the UK Government.

 Scotland has the most extensive tax powers of any of the devolved governments, followed by Wales and Northern Ireland.
 The three devolved governments have full legislative power over council tax, business tax, whilst Scotland and Wales has additional tax powers in areas such as property tax, landfill tax, stamp tax and some aspects of income tax, whilst the Northern Ireland Executive does not.
 Furthermore, Scotland has legislative control over areas such as air passenger duty, value added tax (VAT) and aggregates levy.
 The Welsh Government and Northern Ireland Executive do not have control over those areas in their respective countries.